 From a musical family, she achieved early honours as a student at the

 composer, she gave up writing music and became a teacher.
 In that capacity,

 she influenced generations of young composers, especially those from the

 Boulanger taught in the US and England, working with music academies

-the Longy School, the Royal College of Music and the Royal
+the Longy School, the Royal College of Music and the Royal Academy of Music,

-orchestras in America and Europe, including the BBC Symphony, Boston
+and Europe, including the BBC Symphony, Boston Symphony, Hallé, New

 Capdenat, György Kurtág and Philippe Manoury.

 Max Deutsch was different.
 He was a student of Schoenberg, and

 from him I learned a lot about the nineteenth century.
 We studied